How enforcing a cross-collaboration help a service company regain the position of a market leader?

 What insights were revealed during the project?

 Innovisor revealed three obstacles to the successful execution of the ‘winning-in-the-market’ strategy:

-- Majority of new business was generated and developed within the service capabilities;
+- The majority of new business was generated and developed within the service capabilities

 A bidding function for major bids across service capabilities was established to ensure the integration of service capabilities in all bids for new business.